-We are thrilled to unveil our plans for an exceptional online language education program.
-Our innovative platform will offer the convenience of online classes, along with in-person support and interaction.
+Our innovative Language and Culture Lab approach offers the convenience of online classes, along with in-person support and interaction.
 The program is aligned with the academic vision of Northwood, which emphasizes experiential, student-centered learning and customized rigor.
 Opportunities for real-world applications of the target language include conversing with native speakers and the exploration of global initiatives and perspectives.
 The program includes a dedicated learning space, fostering an environment conducive to online coursework, the exchanging of ideas, and conversations in the target language.
-Interactive technologies offer students the possibility to connect with speakers around the globe.